Anthony-Barna/si5-prog-web-project/README.md

 ```

 ## How to send request on jwt protected endpoint
 A jwt token is returned on a successful login.
+The token is valid one hour.

 On postman, you can send a request on a protected endpoint by this way : https://learning.postman.com/docs/sending-requests/authorization/#bearer-token